Bombshells at Jermyn Street Theatre

 Stage wise, the director’s choice to make all of Nunn’s costume changes visible, behind a Hollywood-style lit up (mirrorless) mirror, is an inspired one.
 The chaotic, jazzed-up routine of changing wigs and hauling on tights is made genuinely captivating as we try to figure out where one character begins and another ends and where Nunn the actress is in all of this.
 But, brilliantly, we realise that despite the disparities of the seven women (including Nunn in the headcount), they could all be the same woman – struggling to come to terms with and wittily acknowledging all of life’s mean quirks – as we all have to do from time to time.

 And although you probably won’t be convinced that Nunn is truly a widowed senior citizen or an Irish schoolgirl named Mary O’Donnell, what you will believe is that she has found a way to portray the genuine emotion and truth in each one of her characters’ stories.
 At times there are hints of slightly artificial sentimentality, due to the script’s efforts to tug some heartstrings, but overall Bombshells’ sentiment wafts naturally over its audience via a mix of humour and poignancy as well as an improvised dance to the soundtrack of Shaft.

-Bombshells is on at the Jermyn Street Theatre until 11th January 2014, for further information or to book visit here.
+Bombshells is at the Jermyn Street Theatre until 11th January 2014.
+For further information or to book visit the theatre’s website here.